arifelmon/arifelmon/README.md

 └──────────────────────────────────────────────────────────────┘
 ```

-> *" Management student at Universitas Pendidikan Indonesia, with a focus on human resource management, leadership, and organizational development.
+> *" Management student at Universities on Bandung, with a focus on human resource management, leadership, and organizational development.
 Beyond academia — driven by curiosity: video editing, 3D motion, design, and the web. "*

 — management by day · editor & coder by night —